Nature lovers will appreciate how the vibrant life teeming at Brooks Estate where orange butterflies rest on purple lavendar blossoms.

 Morning:

 Start your day with a visit to the Baskett Slough National Wildlife Refuge.
 This refuge is a paradise for birdwatchers and nature photographers, offering habitats for a variety of migratory birds.
-Follow the Rich Guadagno Memorial Loop Trail, an easy 1.8-mile walk that provides excellent bird-watching opportunities and views of wetlands and meadows.
+Follow the Rich Guadagno Memorial Loop Trail, an easy 1.8-mile walk that provides excellent views of wetlands and meadows.
+This quiet sanctuary is a haven for birdwatchers, with sightings of bald eagles, herons, red-tailed hawks, and migratory waterfowl.

 Lunch: